simonkurtz-MSFT/python-openai-loadbalancer/README.md

 ## Testing

-OpenAI Priority Load Balancer uses `pytest`.
+OpenAI Priority Load Balancer uses `pytest` and `coverage`.
 The test files can be found in the `tests\lib` directory.
 Executing `pytest -v` from the root will show test results.
 Note that these are rudimentary tests still and in the process of being built out further.

+To obtain coverage, execute `coverage run -m pytest -v` from the root.
+This generates a *.coverage* file.
+Then run `coverage report -m` or, for a nicer presentation, `coverage html`.

+Details on `coverage` can be found [here](https://coverage.readthedocs.io/).

-Pull requests for imrprovements are very much appreciated!
+Pull requests for improvements are very much appreciated!

 ## Distribution of Requests